-8.3.9 S3 (Sleep) to S0 (Working) Start of informative comment
+8.3.9 S3 (Sleep) to S0 (Working)

 This transition is a resume from an S3 suspend state.
 Host Platform Reset and TPM_INIT are asserted.
 The SRTM issues the TPM2_Startup(STATE) command, loading the previously saved state, without re-measuring Pre-OS components.
 The SRTM passes control to the OS.
 If there are any changes to the Host Platform's components or configuration, measuring these changes is the responsibility of the OS.